elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_intro.md

 Before we move any further, definitely take a look at [`elm-format`](https://github.com/avh4/elm-format).
-It's a plugin that you can use for your editor that makes working with Elm much easier.
+It's a plugin that you can use with your editor that makes working with Elm much easier.
 It's particularly great when you're getting started, because you can type a rough idea of what you want to do and then immediately know if it's valid code as long as `elm-format` reformats the code and doesn't mention errors or warnings.

-While `elm-format` is not strictly necessary, and you can write good Elm code without it; it's a very helpful tool that can help you focus on problem-solving instead of worrying about valid syntax.
+While `elm-format` is not strictly necessary, and it's possible to write solid Elm code without it, it's a very helpful tool that can help you focus on problem-solving instead of worrying about valid syntax.

 ## Comments and Type Signatures